Adi1603/Adi1603/README.md

 - 👋 Hi, I’m @Adi1603
-- 👀 I’m interested in competitiv programmin and web development
+- 👀 I’m interested in competitiv programming and web development
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...